|Distance||228 miles (368 km)|

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Travel between Hamburg, Germany and Amsterdam, Netherlands by train is: Fully open.
+Travel between Hamburg, Germany and Amsterdam, Netherlands by train is: Partially open.

 Conditions of entry: